Pinterest Hidden Image

 Stay in touch with me through social media @ InstagramPinterestTikTok, and Facebook.
 And subscribe via email to get all our new recipes!

-BEST Vegan Chocolate Chip Cookies
+The BEST Vegan Chocolate Chip Cookies

-5 from 12 votes
+5 from 14 votes

-PREP TIME: 25 minutes
+Prep Time 25 minutes

-TOTAL TIME: 35 minutes
+Total Time 35 minutes

 Ingredients

-• 188 g ( cups) all-purpose flour, plain flour
+• 188 g ( cups) all-purpose flour plain flour

 • 1 teaspoon baking powder